Old World» Group One

 Locations that have been visited by Group One.

-Dusthill Old guard tower Cool grotto Goblin warrens Outcast cave-village Strange crystal cave Lower Caverns Strange canyon oasis Ominous cave entrance Box canyon with ruins Wayside shrine Basilisk lair Drylake St. Aurantius Castle Stone circle Sunset Heights Ruined outpost Mad barbarian’s cave Metalstorm hills Korrulan’s home Planar anomaly Plain of death
+Dusthill Old guard tower Cool grotto Goblin warrens Outcast cave-village Strange crystal cave Lower Caverns Strange canyon oasis Evil cave shrine Box canyon with ruins Wayside shrine Basilisk lair Drylake St. Aurantius Castle Stone circle Sunset Heights Ruined outpost Mad barbarian’s cave Metalstorm hills Korrulan’s home Planar anomaly Plain of death Old cemetary

 Item catalog